HashNotAdam/blog/content/blog/008-cards-against-isolation-complete-devise-testing.md

   undefined method `email_field'
 ```

-Interestingly, Devise uses the same ID for the form on the registration page as
+Devise uses the same ID for the form on the registration page as the sign-in
-the sign-in page, `new_player`, and it continues to use the Rails form naming
+page, `new_player`, and it continues to use the Rails form naming conventions.
-conventions.
-You can assume that each input element will have a name attribute
+You can assume that each input element will have a name attribute of
-of `model[attribute]` or, in this case, `player[email]`:
+`model[attribute]` or, in this case, `player[email]`:
 ```ruby
 class Registration < SitePrism::Page
   set_url "/players/sign_up"